 Now Online: Guest-Curated Tables

 We love to set tables for guests.
-Now, we’re inviting them to set their own.
-Custom collections by Levit, Levée, Morla, Sandhaus, and Weefur weave unique threads of design history, style, and meaning.
+Now we invited them to set their own.
+Custom collections by Levit, Levée, Morla, Sandhaus, and Weefur weave threads of design history, style, and meaning.

 Last fall, when we introduced Tables, a tool for creating sets of typographic artifacts from our Online Archive, we asked a few friends, board members, and staff to put the tool to use.
 The results demonstrate the myriad ways members can use Tables to build collections of inspiration, research, and resources for use in the studio or classroom.

 This table of artifacts focuses primarily on the production processes of graphic design done manually, with a few items showing early digital type design and page design (Emigre).
 Included are fonts, type specimens, sketches, mock-ups, paste-up mechanicals, and a proof.

 Briar Levit is an educator, designer, and director of the excellent film, Graphic Means, which documents the methods of design in the period before digital desktop publishing.
 Her Table is a useful companion to her documentary and illustrates how important process material is to our collection.
 We also recommend the animation clip she recently posted from Graphic Means showing the many steps involved in pre-DTP production.

 A collection of various France-related items.
 With critical texts by French authors, works of fiction(s), but also writing manuals, type specimens, and ephemera.